Why Do I Feel Restless? Symptoms And Treatment For Restlessness

 Depression

 As with anxiety disorders, restlessness is a potential symptom of depression.
-Depression may not cause restlessness for everyone, but it is possible.
-Several types of depression can include restlessness, including major depressive disorder (MDD) and premenstrual dysphoric disorder (PMDD).
-It is also common for people with depression to experience a co-occurring anxiety disorder.
+Several types of depression can include restlessness as a symptom, including major depressive disorder (MDD) and premenstrual dysphoric disorder (PMDD).
+It is also common for people with depression to experience a co-occurring anxiety disorder, which can exacerbate restlessness symptoms.

-In addition to feeling physically restless, a person living with a depressive disorder may experience sleep disturbances, including poor sleep quality, sleeping too much, sleeping too little, and irritability.
+In addition to feeling physically restless, a person living with a depressive disorder may experience sleep disturbances, including poor sleep quality, sleeping too much, or sleeping too little.

 Bipolar disorder